How Smashing Pumpkins’ Sprawling ‘Mellon Collie’ Became Definitive

 Any way you slice it, the fact that Mellon Collie debuted at No. 1 on the Billboard 200 and went on to sell in excess of 10 million in the U.S. alone — in spite of its uncommon girth (and resulting higher price tag) — is further testament to the Smashing Pumpkins’ incredible popularity at the time, and the impressive quality of the material at hand.

-This ran the gamut of emotions and sonic dynamics, taking in dreamy placidity of the title cut, “Cupid de Locke,” “In the Arms of Sleep” and “Stumbleine” to the soaring pop-rock of “Tonight, Tonight,” “Thirty-Three” and “1979” to the hooky modern rock of “Here Is No Why,” “Bullet With Butterfly Wings” and “Muzzle” to the epic-sized ambitions of “Porcelina of the Vast Oceans” and “Thru the Eyes of Ruby” to the bubbling electronics of “Love” and “We Only Come Out at Night” to the blasted earth heavy metal of “Zero,” “Where Boys Fear to Tread,” “Bodies” and “X.Y.U.”
+This ran the gamut of emotions and sonic dynamics, taking in dreamy placidity of the title cut, “Cupid de Locke,” “In the Arms of Sleep” and “Stumbleine” to the soaring pop-rock of “Tonight, Tonight,” “Thirty-Three” and “1979.”
+The LP made room for the hooky modern rock of “Here Is No Why,” “Bullet With Butterfly Wings” and “Muzzle,” along with the epic-sized ambitions of “Porcelina of the Vast Oceans” and “Thru the Eyes of Ruby.”

 Watch the Smashing Pumpkins Perform '1979'